 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This decreases the amount of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
-It also will take less natural gas to generate the same amount of heat when comparing one to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This reduces the extent of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
+It also will take less natural gas to create the same volume of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-Generally speaking, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
-If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, it may have a significantly shorter life span.

 Why Condensing Furnaces Are More Expensive

-Typically, condensing furnaces enhanced precision is significantly more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy necessary to heat your home, resulting in more savings on your utility bill.
+Typically, condensing furnaces type of system is significantly more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.

 Do Variable-Speed Furnaces Run All the Time?

-A variable-speed furnace doesn’t need to stay on all the time.
+A variable-speed furnace doesn’t operate all the time.
 Rather, it runs at different speeds according to the temperature in your Hodgenville home as well as the amount of energy it uses to reach that temperature.

-When sufficient energy is demanded to maintain your preferred temperature level, the furnace will increase to a higher speed in order to keep up with demand.
-This allows for more efficient heating in your home while also offering quieter operation.
+When sufficient energy is required to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces